CS126SP20/3D-Hotdog/DEVELOPMENT.md

 Add special feature toppings that a player can't manually add.
 The toppings will fall from the sky and the player needs to move the whole hot dog to "catch" them.

+May 2, 2020: Created an item dropper class and implemented the items to drop after a certain amount of seconds and also made the drop rate a constant.
+Currently the items drop relative to the y positions of the hot dog.

 ---